Autogas: Tank

-Vehicles are often fitted with only one tank, but multiple tanks are used in a some applications.
+Vehicles are often fitted with only one tank, but multiple tanks are used in some applications.
 In passenger car applications, the tank is typically either a cylindrical tank, made from steel, mounted in the boot of the vehicle or a toroidal tank (also steel) or set of permanently interconnected cylinders placed in the spare wheel well.
 In commercial vehicle applications, the tanks are generally cylindrical tanks mounted either in the cargo space or on the chassis underneath the body.
 Increasingly, the tank is an aluminium Conformable Tank, which is lighter, has more capacity and cannot rust.

 The tanks have fittings for filling, liquid outlet, emergency relief of excess pressure, fuel level gauge and sometimes a vapour outlet.
 These may be separate valves mounted into a series of 3 to 5 holes in a plate welded into the tank shell, or may be assembled onto a multi-valve unit which is bolted into one large hole on a boss welded, or in the case of an aluminium tank, extruded as part of the tank shell.